Soumomo/Only-Notes/Sem 2/BIO102/Developmental Biology.md

 There were many questions that were faced in this context during the olden times and so to counter them came many theories.
 People claimed to see a **homunculus** inside a sperm cell in order to explain fertilization.

 **The main questions asked were:
+1. Are genes lost during development
+2. What exactly was the differential expression of genes.

+## Fredrick Stewards Experiment:

+Steward took 2mg slices of